Murder of Pamela Werner: Disappearance and death

 On 7 January 1937, the last day of her life, Pamela went to a dental appointment in the morning and then returned home to write letters.
 She left the family home in the late afternoon.
 Ho Ying, a servant who typically went out to purchase food around 3 p.m. daily, informed her at the time he was doing so and asked her if, as was often the case, she wanted him to buy sweetmeats when he did so.
-She declined, saying she herself would be leaving within the hour, although she indicated she would return by 7:30 for dinner, asking Ho to prepare meatballs and rice.
+Pamela declined, saying she herself would be leaving within the hour, although she indicated she would return by 7:30 for dinner, asking Ho to prepare meatballs and rice.
 When he returned she was gone; the family's gatekeeper had seen her leave with her bicycle.

 After leaving, Pamela met friend Ethel Gurevitch, a daughter of Russian émigrés whom she had known for five years, at the Wagons-Lits Hotel, a popular gathering place for the city's foreign community, per an agreement the two had made the day before; Pamela told Gurevitch she had been there earlier and left briefly before returning to meet her.
 Afterwards, they went back to the Gurevitch home where Ethel's mother served the two tea, buttered bread and cake; Pamela ate very little, saying she was not hungry.

 Pamela and Gurevitch then went out to an ice skating rink operated by a French company, arriving around 6 p.m., where they skated with a third friend, Lillian Marinovski, another Russian.
 The three remained together for most of the time they were there except for one brief period when Pamela went to speak to another girl.
 Around 7:30 p.m.
 Gurevitch recalled that Pamela said she had to go home for dinner.
 They asked her if she felt comfortable returning home alone at night; she told them she always went by herself and that "nothing can happen to me here in Peking."
 Marinvoski saw her bicycle away, with her skates over her shoulder.
 It was the last time anyone is known to have seen Pamela alive.

 By 8 p.m.
 Pamela had still not returned home; although her father had.
 Around 10:30 p.m. he asked Ho to go to the skating rink and see if she was there; by the time he arrived, the rink had closed and workers were cleaning up for the evening.
 They could not tell him anything specifically about Pamela as, they said, there had been around 200 people skating at the rink over the course of the evening.
 Ho returned to the Werner residence, where E. T. C. told him to go home for the night.
 By the older man's later testimony, he went out himself with an electric torch to look for his daughter, returning at 1 a.m. and going to bed; later he would claim he had spent most of the night looking for her.